Joe Thomas (offensive tackle): 2010

-2011 season
+2011

 On August 22, 2011, Thomas and the Browns agreed to a record setting seven-year, $84 million extension with $44 million guaranteed.
 The deal was negotiated by his agent Peter Schaffer and Matt Thomas and Tom Heckert of the Browns.

 On December 27, 2011, Thomas was named to his fifth straight Pro Bowl since the Browns drafted him.
 Since 1970, Thomas and Richmond Webb of the Miami Dolphins are the only NFL offensive linemen to make the Pro Bowl in each of their first five seasons.
 Thomas and Pro Football Hall of Fame running back Jim Brown are the only Browns players ever to be selected to the Pro Bowl for the first five seasons of their careers.
 Hall of Fame running back Leroy Kelly was the last Browns player to earn five or more consecutive invitations to the Pro Bowl.
 For the third consecutive season, he was named as a First-team All-Pro.
 He was ranked 82nd by his peers on the NFL Top 100 Players of 2012.

-2012 season
+2012

 Thomas started all 16 games for the Browns for the sixth consecutive season.
 However, the Browns continued to struggle with a 5–11 record.
 On December 26, 2012, Thomas was named to his sixth straight Pro Bowl.
 Thomas joined a short list of only 15 players who have made the Pro Bowl in each of their first six seasons in NFL history.
 He was selected for the All Pro 2nd Team by the Associated Press.
 He was ranked 28th by his fellow players on the NFL Top 100 Players of 2013.

-2013 season
+2013

 Thomas continued to showcase his reliability and durability by starting all 16 games for the Browns once again.
 On December 27, 2013, Thomas was voted to his seventh straight Pro Bowl selection.
 Thomas joins Hall of Famer Jim Brown as the only two Browns to make the Pro Bowl in their first seven seasons.
 Thomas on making his seventh straight Pro Bowl became one of only 11 players in NFL history to make it their first seven seasons.
 The list of other players who have done it and gone on to make the Hall of Fame includes Dick Butkus, Joe Greene, Franco Harris, Merlin Olsen, Mel Renfro, Barry Sanders, Lawrence Taylor and Derrick Thomas.
 He earned First-team All-Pro honors for the fourth time in his career.
 He was ranked 18th by his fellow players on the NFL Top 100 Players of 2014.

-2014 season
+2014

 In the 2014 season, Thomas started all 16 games of the Browns' 7–9 campaign.
 On December 23, 2014, Thomas made NFL history, becoming the only offensive lineman to be named to the Pro Bowl in each of his first eight seasons.
 He earned First-team All-Pro honors for the fifth time.
 He was ranked 25th by his fellow players on the NFL Top 100 Players of 2015.